 We settled on two books to inform and direct our readings, Make It Stick and The New Science of Learning.
 The former was more central to our discussions and the latter provided supplementary perspectives and information.
 Each of the participants agreed to target one particular course and pledged to revise the syllabus to that course to reflect concrete, specific changes as a result of participating in the learning community (e.g. modifications in the manner of teaching, in the manner of information presentation, in particular learning activities or in the general structure of the course).
 Beyond the two co-facilitators, there were eight participants, The ten of us (or a large majority of the ten of us) met once or twice per month through the spring semester.

-The frustration and ambivalence evoked in the title of this blog entry arose from the experience of facilitating discussions among the faculty members of the learning community.
-It was not always easy to keep the participants on task and focused.
-The conversation veered periodically into tangents that, in my view, had little to do with the subject matter of the books under discussion, or with the pre-planned talking points or the overarching goals of this learning experience.
-What is more, I often had the impression that my colleagues were more eager to speak about their own teaching, than willing to listen to and to learn from others.
-At times, I felt a little bit like the flustered teacher at the front of a classroom who begs students to turn their minds and conversations to a particular assigned topic or to focus on a particular idea or dataset… and is immensely frustrated to observe that students ignore her or his directions and continue to chat about matters irrelevant to the intended discussion.
+For me there was frustration and ambivalence in the experience of facilitating discussions among the faculty members of the learning community.
+First, I was not sure just how much authority to assume in nudging the conversation in particular directions.
+I created prompts, questions and an agenda for each meeting.
+However, it was not always easy to keep the participants on task and focused on the proposed talking points.
+The conversation veered periodically into tangents that, in my view, had little to do with the subject matter of the books under discussion, the proposed agenda, or the overarching goals of this learning experience.
+What is more, I often had the impression that my colleagues were more eager to speak about their own teaching, than they were willing to listen to and to learn from others.
+In some moments, I felt a little bit like the flustered teacher at the front of a classroom who begs students to turn their minds and conversations to a particular assigned topic or to focus on a particular idea or dataset… and is immensely frustrated to see all students ignoring those directions and continue to chat about matters irrelevant to the pre-planned.

-When I take a step back, however, and think about how I prefer to teach, giving up a large measure of control, allowing students significant responsibility in each class session for constructing their own meanings, developing and integrating their own new knowledge, forging their own connections, I realize that my frustration is a bit silly.
-Part of my problem is that I have not been following the lead of my co-facilitator, who seems to accept faculty engagement at whatever level our colleagues give it and seems to consider any progress made by any FLC member to be a good thing.
-My feelings of frustration point more toward a problem with my attitude and my expectations than toward a lack of productivity in Faculty Learning Community on the whole.
-Indeed, if I am honest and objective, I note that most of the members of the faculty learning community express real excitement about the ideas and strategies that we have evoked and critiqued.
-FLC members are intellectually and emotionally invested in rethinking their teaching, their classroom practices, and the manner of presentation and/or organization of their courses.
+As I pause to take a step back, however, and think about how I prefer to teach, by giving up a large measure of control, allowing students significant responsibility in each class session for constructing their own meanings, gently guiding students as they develop and integrate their own “new” knowledge and forge their own connections, I realize that my frustration is a bit silly.
+Part of my problem is that over these past weeks I did not consistently follow the lead of my co-facilitator, who consistently accepts faculty engagement at whatever level our colleagues give it and seems to consider any progress made by any FLC member to be a good thing.
+My feelings of frustration point more toward a problem with my attitude as a co-leader and co-facilitator, along with my perhaps unreasonable expectations than toward a lack of productivity in Faculty Learning Community on the whole.
+Indeed, if I am honest and objective, I note that most of the members of the faculty learning community have been expressing real excitement about the ideas and strategies that we evoke and critique.
+FLC members are very intellectually and emotionally invested in rethinking their teaching, their classroom practices, and the manner of presentation and/or organization of their courses.
 In truth, the Faculty Learning Community has had a real impact.